balogberni/Descriptive-Analysis-of-Airline-Prices/RESULTS.md

-# Explanation of Results 🔍
+# Results of Exploratory Analysis 🔍
 This document deals with the presentation of results and their thorough explanation.
 Note, that in some cases a random sample was taken from the data to make the visualizations more transparent and readable,
 since the dataset contains 129 780 rows.